brianpolanco8/jobicty-challenge/README.md

   - Image ✅
   - Series they have participated in, with a link to the series details ✅

+# Extra features

+- Allow the user to change their passcode ✅

 # List of libraries used

 - **expo**: to build the project.